LSardiani/Object_Detection/README.md

 ![Screen Shot 2023-08-05 at 21 03 50](https://github.com/LSardiani/Object_Detection/assets/135226112/e0985ee8-cd88-4814-be5f-38d2d9a21af3)

-It can be concluded that: the lower the image size, it can be predicted more accurate person in crowded (more than one person) images.

 # Summary for the four models:

 ![Screen Shot 2023-08-05 at 21 03 37](https://github.com/LSardiani/Object_Detection/assets/135226112/bba80eec-960d-40b5-b704-e49e85028b86)

+# Conclusions:
+The lower the image size, it can be predicted more accurate person in crowded (more than one person) images.

 # Contact
 Please reach me by email: lilysilva.dr@gmail.com for any further discussion.